codatio/codat-docs/docs/lending/guides/loan-writeback/repay-invoice-finance.md

 ## Read next

-* Checkout our [invoice finance guide](/lending/guides/invoice-finance/introduction) for automated decisions on selected invoice
+* Check out our [invoice finance guide](/lending/guides/invoice-finance/introduction) to see how you can make automated decisions on selected invoices
 * Review other features of the [Lending API](/lending/overview)